 Using an appendix is the best way to enhance your presentation as it is both organised and professional; two features you want to showcase to the reader.
 In this section, you should include any necessary and relevant information, such as media clippings, CVs of primary management personnel, tax returns etc.

 We have provided you with a general structure of a business plan that is a perfect guide when writing our own.
-If you are interested in venturing into a new business and wish to open a franchise, please do not hesitate to get in contact with us here at Esquires Coffee!
+If you're looking into the franchise business opportunities available, please do not hesitate to get in contact with us here at Esquires Coffee!

 We are the UK's fastest-growing ethical coffee franchise, and we have over 40 stores across the country.
 Furthermore, we offer a bespoke solution for every franchisee’s needs, including full training, lease negotiation and consistent ongoing support.